 Project description

-Accordingly, in cooperation with the Bavarian State Institute for Higher Education Research and Planning (IHF), the bidt is examining repercussions from the Corona pandemic on universities’ digitalisation programmes.
+In cooperation with the Bavarian State Institute for Higher Education Research and Planning (IHF), the bidt investigated the effects of the coronavirus pandemic on the digital transformation of universities.

 Project team